Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Inclusive Multivariate Isolation ( )

-The performance of the \IMI tool is benchmarked against classical isolation techniques described in Sec.~\ref{sec:previous_isolation}, namely, the \emph{track isolation} and \emph{cone isolation} methods.
 Figure~\ref{fig:sigEff_vs_tracRejection} shows the ROC curves obtained from the inclusive simulated samples listed in Table~\ref{tab:samples_summary}.
-In these plots we evaluate the signal \emph{candidate} efficiency rather than the signal \emph{track} efficiency, since candidate-level efficiencies are lower and more directly relevant for physics analyses that reconstruct full decay chains.
+In these plots we report the signal \emph{candidate} efficiency, defined as the probability that \emph{all} particles forming the reconstructed signal candidate are retained after applying the isolation requirement.
+This differs from the signal \emph{track} efficiency, which counts the retention of individual signal particles.
+Candidate-level efficiency is therefore lower, but is the more relevant metric for analyses that reconstruct full decay chains.
 By contrast, the background rejection is defined with respect to background \emph{tracks}, as these particles do not form part of any reconstructed candidate.
 The results demonstrate that \IMI\ provides the best overall performance, reaching about $99\,\%$ background rejection at $95\,\%$ signal \emph{candidate} efficiency.
 Beyond this point, the curve drops steeply, indicating a sharp and well-defined operational threshold.
 The \emph{cone isolation} method, which accepts extra particles within a maximum angular separation $\Delta R < x$ from the base particle, can approach similar maximum background rejection, but only in a much narrower efficiency range ($\varepsilon_{\text{sig}} \approx 0$--$50\,\%$).
 This reflects a key limitation of relying solely on geometric separation: particles from the dense underlying event can mimic the topology of genuine signal tracks, reducing discrimination power at higher efficiencies.
 The \emph{track isolation} method, based on requiring either the \texttt{samePV} association with the base particle or $\chi^{2}_{\mathrm{IP\,wrt\,PV}} > y$, is constrained by the binary nature of the \texttt{samePV} selection.
 Once most background particles are assigned to the correct primary vertex, its rejection power saturates at about $70\,\%$, and performance degrades quickly for $\varepsilon_{\text{sig}} \gtrsim 95\,\%$.
-Overall, the results highlight that \IMI\ leverages a richer set of features beyond pure geometry or vertex association, enabling it to maintain both high background rejection and high signal efficiency over a wide operating range.
-The signal efficiency and background rejection power for all three methods as function of the threshold values is shown in the Appendix~\ref{app:isolation_score}.
+The \emph{vertex isolation} method, based on requiring compatibility with the reconstructed secondary vertex (e.g.\ $\chi^{2}_{\mathrm{IP\,wrt\,SV}} < z$), achieves substantially stronger rejection at high signal efficiencies than the PV-based track isolation, but remains limited by the resolution and stability of the reconstructed secondary vertex and therefore turns over earlier than \IMI.
+Overall, the results highlight that \IMI\ leverages a richer set of features beyond pure geometry or simple PV/SV association, enabling it to maintain both high background rejection and high signal efficiency over a wide operating range.
+The signal efficiency and background rejection power for all four methods as function of the threshold values is shown in the Appendix~\ref{app:isolation_score}.